 There are a number of possible responses that can be used to effectively mitigate stagflation.
 None are absolutely foolproof, nor are they typically simple to implement.
 They are useful, however, so we will describe them here:

-- Lower dependency on oil: Based on economic history (much of which we’ve described so far), we know that high oil prices contribute significantly to stagflation.
+Based on economic history (much of which we’ve described so far), we know that high oil prices contribute significantly to stagflation.
 Thus, it stands to reason that minimizing an economy’s dependence on oil can help lower the risk of stagflation.
 Such an energy transition also has the additional, much-needed benefit making the economy and society as a whole more sustainable.

-- Supply-side policies aimed at raising productivity: Supply-side policies can increase productivity in order to facilitate higher levels of growth, while the risk of high inflation remains low.
+Supply-side policies can increase productivity in order to facilitate higher levels of growth, while the risk of high inflation remains low.

-- Monetary policy: A central bank (such as the Federal Reserve) or other such Institution can raise interest rates to lower levels of inflation.
+A central bank (such as the Federal Reserve) or other such Institution can raise interest rates to lower levels of inflation.
 They can also lower interest rates to contribute to greater economic growth.
 This approach has limited in that monetary policy is unable to address a simultaneous recession and inflationary issues.

 The Risk of Future Stagflation